Benlagra/GeClDa/PeerAss/Code_book.md

 + A file for all 561 features (see below) obtained from the experiment

+Data in the `Inertial signals` will not be considered in the following.
+These are the *true* raw data from wich pre-processed signals or features have been derived.
+Since we don't have enough information about the filters used on this signals, we can not check wether the features data are correctly derived.
+We will assume that this is the case here.

 We can classify the raw data, i.e. the data contained in the unzipped folder before any analysis, into two sets: